11 Job Search Tools To Help You Find Your Next Position

 Preparing to start searching for job opportunities means learning more about the different job search tools that can help you through the hiring process.
 By reviewing these beneficial career search tools, how they work and how you should use them to get noticed by employers, you can set yourself apart from other applicants.

-In this article, we define what job search tools are and offer the top seven most beneficial job search tools you can use to find your next job.
+In this article, we explain these tools and list 11 of the most beneficial job search tools you can use when looking for your next job.

 What are job search tools?

 Job search tools help you find and apply for jobs effectively and efficiently.
 For example, job search tools help people identify unique job opportunities through tailored searches, saving them time and energy.
 There are a wide variety of job search tools, including those in the following categories:

 Here are several job search tools to help you in your job search:

 Job search directories are typically websites that allow job applicants to search for jobs by title, salary, location and company.
 These search terms connect prospective candidates to the most relevant opportunities that companies have posted to the directory.
 Local directories are those specific to a person's location of residence.
 These job search websites only provide job listings for openings within a particular town, city or state, allowing individuals to find work close to them.

 Related: 12 Ways To Find Local Jobs

 Online job directories allow employers to post job descriptions and reach a large audience of potential new team members.
 To use an online job directory, create an account and include a professional bio, resume and cover letter.
 If the site has an "open to recruitment" option that notifies employers of your availability, make sure you activate it for the best results.

 Indeed is a job search directory that offers prospective job candidates the opportunity to use advanced search terms to find specific results about job openings in their field.
 Applicants can apply for jobs by creating a free account and uploading their resume and cover letter for quick application.

 Related: 7 Tools To Plan Your Career the Right Way